plabayo/rama/docs/book/src/intro/telemetry.md

 Rama ships OTLP exporters built on the Rama network stack, so you can export telemetry without depending on `opentelemetry-otlp`.

+### Apple unified logging

+On Apple targets, Rama can send tracing events to [Apple unified logging] and exposes spans as signpost intervals in Instruments by default, covering each span's lifetime from creation through final close.
+The integration is available automatically with privacy-conscious defaults; see its API docs for details.

 ### Rama Telemetry Example

 Rama supports OTLP exporters out of the box using the Rama network stack.
 You